dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%" >
 </iframe>

-In the preceding example, even though `getUserOrder()` executes before the print statement on line 8, the console shows the printed output from line 8 ("Fetching user order...") before the output from `getUserOrder()` ("Large Latte).
+In the preceding example, even though `getUserOrder()` executes before the `print()` call on line 8, the console shows the output from line 8 ("Fetching user order...") before the output from `getUserOrder()` ("Large Latte").
-This is because `getUserOrder()` delays for 3 seconds before it completes by printing `Large Latte` to the console.
+This is because `getUserOrder()` delays before it prints "Large Latte".

-### Example: futures and exceptions
+### Example: Completing with an error
-Run the following example to see how a future completes with an exception.
+Run the following example to see how a future completes with an error.
-Can you guess how you might handle the exception?
+How do you think you might handle the error?

 [//]: https://gist.github.com/d843061bbd9388b837c57613dc6d5125
 <iframe